lusaxweb/vuesax/docs/documents/vuesax/README.md

 Before submitting a pull request, please make sure the following is done:

 - 1 - Fork the repository and create your branch from proper branch.
-- 2 - run npm install in the repository root.
+- 2 - run `npm install` in the repository root.
+- 3 - for developing vuesax to work it must have vuepress installed globally if it is not so please install it [vuepress](https://vuepress.vuejs.org/guide/getting-started.html)
-- 3 - If you’ve fixed a bug or added code that should be tested, add tests!
+- 4 - If you’ve fixed a bug or added code that should be tested, add tests!
 Make sure your code lints (npm run dev)

 </box>